How to Monetize Data Analytics Offering?

-Reveal provides interactive data visualizations, true self-service and white label capabilities, and advanced analytics, including machine learning and AI, drill-down, collaboration, sharing, and drag-and-drop dashboard creator experience.
+Reveal provides interactive data visualizations, true self-service, white label capabilities, and advanced analytics, including machine learning and AI, drill-down, collaboration, sharing, and drag-and-drop dashboard creator experience.
 Users can easily access and create beautiful yet informative data visualizations and dashboards at any time and from any device.

-Reveal offers one single and simple and affordable price point that enables you to reach an unlimited number of users per application.
-Our pricing structure is both affordable and transparent, which means you can predict exactly what you will be paying and therefore calculate your embedded analytics ROI better.
+Reveal offers one single and simple, and affordable price point that enables you to reach unlimited users per application.
+Our pricing structure is affordable and transparent, so you can predict exactly what you will be paying and therefore calculate your embedded analytics ROI better.